Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which guiding principle recognizes the complexity of a system and seeks to understand the relationships between the various components that make up a service?

-- [ ] Keep it simple and practical.
+- [ ] Keep It Simple and Practical.
-- [x] Think and work holistically.
+- [x] Think and Work Holistically.
-- [ ] Optimize and automate.
+- [ ] Optimize and Automate.
-- [ ] Collaborate and promote visibility.
+- [ ] Collaborate and Promote Visibility.

 **[⬆ Back to Top](#table-of-contents)**

 ### Who can report an incident?

-- [ ] Service desk analyst.
+- [ ] Service Desk analyst.
 - [ ] End user.
 - [ ] System administrator.
 - [x] Anyone.